LazaUK/AIFoundryLabs-BioEmu-Protein3D/README.md

-# Azure AI Foundry Labs: Gradio Web UI app to demo Biomolecular Emulator (BioEmu)
+# Azure AI Foundry Labs: Gradio Web UI app to demo BioEmu (Biomolecular Emulator)
-This demo app provides a user-friendly Web interface for predicting 3D protein structures with the [BioEmu](https://github.com/microsoft/bioemu) AI model, released as open source by the Microsoft Research team on [Azure AI Foundry Labs](https://ai.azure.com/labs).
+This demo app provides a user-friendly Web UI wrapper for predicting 3D protein structures with the [BioEmu](https://github.com/microsoft/bioemu) AI model, released as open source by the Microsoft Research team on [Azure AI Foundry Labs](https://ai.azure.com/labs).

 With this app, you can:
 - Input protein sequences in plain text or FASTA format,